jwmdykes/GadgetChatApp/readme.md

 - When deleting an action, filter or model, you should be prompted to ask if you would like to delete the corresponding Javascript file as well.
 - The font size in the monaco code editor in the website is quite small for me.
 It would be nice to be able to resize the font only rather than the entire page (perhaps with control + scroll like in Visual Studio Code).
 - Since I use typescript, at some point I renamed my vite.config.js file to vite.config.ts, but this caused my build to fail without errors.
 These kinds of errors should be reported to the user better (and typescript should be supported eventually).
 It can be frustrating to debug issues like this when you don't have access to the running environment or the build logs.
+- Debugging the server is difficult.
+At some point during development I got errors in my graphQL requests: ErrorWrapper: [Network] Missing data.
+This error message could be better.